 4. Reduce mite-friendly habitats.

-If you’re prone to severe allergic reactions because of mites and want to take extra measures to prevent dust mites in general, you may want to consider work towards reducing mite-friendly environments.
+If you’re prone to severe allergic reactions because of mites and want to take extra measures to prevent dust mites, consider working towards reducing mite-friendly environments.

-That means reducing fabric-type materials in your home as much as possible, such as switching from carpet to hard floors or curtains to blinds or shutters.
+Reduce fabric-type materials in your home as much as possible, such as by switching from carpet to hard floors or curtains to blinds or shutters.

 5. Consider getting an air purifier.